BlueberryPwn/SPAGame/README.md

 The database consists of several tables which are Accounts, Games, Highscores and Profiles.

 - Accounts: Stores the accounts and their details: Id, name, email and password.
-- Games: Keeps data of all games, active and inactive.
+- Games: Stores all started games, active and inactive.
 - Highscores: Keeps count of the users' scores which are then displayed on the highscore page.
 - Profiles: Stores data related to the stats of the users, such as games played, won etc.